 What does COP27 mean for business?

-As COP27 concludes, businesses will know more about how much resiliency, adaptation, and mitigation they’ll need to incorporate into their business strategies.
+As COP27 concludes, businesses will know more about how much resiliency, adaptation, and mitigation they’ll need to incorporate into their business strategies as well as the need for CSR partnership programs.
 Companies will also know how different nations measure emissions against NDCs after the close of the two-year Stocktake.
 While COP26 saw a commitment by 21 countries, including the U.S. and UK, to stop financing fossil fuels abroad, COP27 could see similar commitments regarding finance for loss and damage.

 Glasgow lacked commitments to address loss and damage, but COP27 in Egypt is poised to center climate finance and renew and expand commitments to finance climate resiliency, mitigation, and adaptation efforts for developing countries.
 This could create a windfall for companies across manufacturing and infrastructure, as well as across design and urban planning—all to better address our climate reality.